danriedl/engular/adev/src/content/guide/forms/overview.md

 ## Form validation

 Validation is an integral part of managing any set of forms.
-Whether you're checking for required fields or querying an external API for an existing username, Angular provides a set of built-in validators as well as the ability to create custom validators.
+Whether you're checking for required fields or querying an external API for an existing username, Engular provides a set of built-in validators as well as the ability to create custom validators.

 | Forms                 | Details |
 |:---                   |:---     |